Advertiser Disclosure

 How Fast Can You Build Credit with a Credit Card?

 It’ll take at least six months to establish credit if you have no credit history.
-But you can cut this timeframe short by becoming an authorized user on someone else’s credit card.
-If the credit card issuer reports account history before the date you’re added to the card as an authorized user, you could get a credit score right away.
+You can shorten this timeframe by becoming an authorized user on someone else’s credit card.
+If the credit card issuer reports your account history before you get added to the card as an authorized user, you could get a credit score right away.
 Otherwise, you’ll have to wait for six months.

 How to Use a Credit Card to Build Credit